On Learning Latent Models with Multi-Instance Weak Supervision: Experiments

 \textbf{Discussion.} The results confirm our theory: (i) we can learn classifiers under unknown transitions as per Theorem~\ref{thm:unknown-learnability} (see the accuracy for DLog and NLog in Table~\ref{tab:M2}); and (ii) learning gets harder when $M$ increases as per Eq.~\eqref{eq:unknown-learnability} (see the accuracy for different $M$'s in Table~\ref{tab:M4-M8-approx}).
-Surprisingly, for $M=2$, weak supervision leads to better accuracy than SL even without pre-training and with fewer training samples: DLog(\#4K) and NLog(\#4K) lead to mean accuracy 96\% and 97\%, while SL(\#4K) leads to mean accuracy 93\%, see Table~\ref{tab:M2}.
-This result does not invalidate Theorem~\ref{thm:unknown-learnability} that requires $f$ to be $r$-bounded: we prove learnability under distributions that concentrate mass on a single label-- this assumption is invalidated for our weak training samples.
-Another observation is that the approximations in DLog-A (first row of Table~\ref{tab:M4-M8-approx}) perform worse than the top-$k$ one of NLog (last row of Table~\ref{tab:M4-M8-approx}), suggesting that this simpler (w.r.t. to the approximation assumed in Theorem \ref{thm:pll-error-bound} and \ref{thm:ermlearnabilitymulticlassifier}) top-$k$ approximation can facilitate learning.
-We leave its theoretical analysis as part of future research.
-It is also worth exploring why NASP, ABL and ENT led to low accuracy\footnote{The authors from \cite{neurolog} also reported low accuracy for NASP and ABL for some scenarios.}.
+For $M=2$, weak supervision leads to better accuracy than SL even without pre-training and with fewer training samples: DLog(\#4K) and NLog(\#4K) lead to mean accuracy 96\% and 97\%, while SL(\#4K) leads to mean accuracy 93\%, see Table~\ref{tab:M2}.
+This result suggests that the $r$-bounded assumption in Theorem~\ref{thm:unknown-learnability} could be potentially relaxed.
+Another observation is that the approximations in DLog-A are less effective than the top-$k$ one of NLog.
+We leave the theoretical analysis of the latter approximation as part of future research.
+Table~\ref{tab:M4-M8-approx} also suggests that the top-$k$ semantic loss constitutes the most scalable and effective approach to training: in contrast to DLog-A and NLog, the accuracy of the digit classifier reaches 78\% for $M=4$, when $k =4$ for Scallop.

-Table~\ref{tab:M4-M8-approx} shows that a key issue is \textit{scalability}: the accuracy of the learned MNIST classifiers drastically drops for $M=4$ even under pre-training.
-The above suggests that it is critical to develop weakly supervised techniques for learning under unknown weights that can scale.
+Our empirical analysis shows that a key issue is \textit{scalability}.
+This is a known problem in neuro-symbolic learning and it is partially because the relevant problems in logic are intractable.
+For instance, semantic loss requires computing the models of Boolean formulas, which is \#P-complete.
+Reasoning over logical theories can be also intractable \cite{baget-decidability}, if not undecidable.
+Scalability straightforwardly affects accuracy, e.g., NLog obtains better accuracy over DLog-A for $M=3$ (see Table~\ref{tab:M4-M8-approx}) due to its ability to explore the whole search space.
+It is also worth stressing that Scallop could not scale beyond $M=4$ for $k>1$.
+The above challenges bring up new research directions \cite{ltgs,ijcai2023p226}.
+Closing this discussion, it is worth exploring why ABL and ENT led to low accuracy\footnote{The authors from \cite{neurolog} also reported low accuracy for ABL for some scenarios.}.

-\section{Related work}
+\section{Related Work}

 We provide an overview of the literature that closely relates to our work.
 A more comprehensive review of PLL, latent structural learning, and neuro-symbolic learning, is presented in Appendix~\ref{app:related}.